Algebraic cocompleteness and finitary functors: Algebraically Complete Categories

-1mm (e) For every set functor $F$ there exists a set functor $G$ preserving monomorphisms and having the same initial-algebra chain as $F$ from $\omega$ onwards.
+For every set functor $F$ there exists a set functor $G$ preserving finite intersections and having the same initial-algebra chain as $F$ from $\omega$ onwards.
 Moreover, $F$ and $G$ coincide on all nonempty sets and functions and if $F\emptyset \ne \emptyset$, then $G\emptyset \ne \emptyset$.
-See \cite[Remark 3]{AK}.
+See \cite{AK}, Remark 3.
+Moreover $G$ can be chosen so that it preserves inclusion, see \cite{AT}, Theorem.III.4.5.

 1mm (f) For every set functor $F$ there exists a unique morphism $\bar u\colon F^\omega 0 \to F^\omega 1$ making the squares below

 commutative (where $!\colon 0\to 1$ is the unique morphism).
 See \cite{A}, Lemma 2.4. \end{rem}